LHolten/blog/content/rust_query_announcement.md

 [taxonomies]
 tags = [ "database", "rust" ]
 +++
-# Safe relational database queries using the Rust type system

 Do you want to persist your data safely without migration issues and easily write complicated queries?
 All of this without writing a single line of SQL?
 If so, then [I am making `rust-query`](https://github.com/LHolten/rust-query) for you!